 photo from Creative Commons (courtesy Fumi Yamazaki on www.flickr.com)

-New STEAM club open to all 6th-12th grade students; Registration forms due Friday, May 29
+STEAM club open to all 6th-12th grade students; Registration forms now being accepted!

 The club will meet once a week and as needed, with the schedule being set by the coaches/sponsors.
 We will be following all Three Rivers Health Department and the State of Nebraska mandated health directives.
-Teams will practice in Wahoo and Weston.
-The cost is $150 per student for the year, which includes the cost of the parts, technology and tournament fees.
+Teams will practice in Wahoo at the SMC garage located behind Dairy Queen.
+The cost is $300 per student for the year, which includes the cost of the parts, technology and VEX team registration.
+We anticipate additional tournament fees.
+This will vary for each team depending upon how many tournaments they participate in.
 Please click the below link to access the registration form:

-This form and fees are due by May 29, 2020.
+Registration forms are now being accepted!
 You can drop the form and fees at one of the schools in an envelope marked “Robotics.”
 To mail your registration form, please send to:

 Wahoo High School